linode/docs/docs/platform/object-storage/enable-ssl-for-object-storage/index.md

 ## Before you Begin

 - [Purchase or Create an SSL certificate](https://www.linode.com/docs/security/ssl/) for a domain you'd like to use to point to your object storage bucket.
-This certificate must share a common name, SAN, or Wilcard SAN which is capable of matching the FQDN of the bucket that will be created in a later step.
+This certificate must share a common name, SAN, or wildcard SAN which is capable of matching the FQDN of the bucket that will be created in a later step.

 ## Create an Object Storage Bucket